Sneed B. Collard III

-Sneed Body Collard III (born November 7, 1959) is an American author.
+Sneed Body Collard III (born 1959) is an American author.

 On November 4, 2006, Collard received the Washington Post/Children's Book Guild Award, presented annually to "an author or illustrator whose total body of work has contributed significantly to the quality of nonfiction for children."

 In 2006, Collard also received the American Association for the Advancement of Science (AAAS) award for his science book The Prairie Builders: Reconstructing America's Lost Grasslands.

-Collard has written more than 80 books for young people, including Shep—Our Most Loyal Dog, Fire Birds: Valuing Natural Wildfires and Burned Forests, Hopping Ahead of Climate Change: Snowshoe Hares, Science, and Survival, and Dog Sense.
-He is also the author of an adult memoir, Warblers & Woodpeckers: A Father-Son Big Year of Birding (2018, Mountaineers Books) and a professional development textbook, Teaching Nonfiction Revision: A Professional Writer Shares Strategies, Tips, and Lessons (Heinemann, 2017).
+Collard has written almost 100 books for young people, including Shep—Our Most Loyal Dog, Fire Birds: Valuing Natural Wildfires and Burned Forests, Hopping Ahead of Climate Change: Snowshoe Hares, Science, and Survival, and Dog Sense.
+His picture book Border Crossings won the prestigious 2024 Orbis Pictus award from the National Council of Teachers of English.

+He is also the author of an adult memoir, Warblers & Woodpeckers: A Father-Son Big Year of Birding (2018, Mountaineers Books), a professional development textbook, Teaching Nonfiction Revision: A Professional Writer Shares Strategies, Tips, and Lessons (Heinemann, 2017), the travel guidebook First-Time Japan, and the humorous birding guide Birding for Boomers, which won several awards and made the PNBA regional bestseller list.

-His articles have appeared in Environmental Action, The Humanist, Florida Wildlife, Islands, Cricket, and Highlights for Children.
+He is a regular contributor to Montana Outdoors, Bird Watcher's Digest (BWD), and other magazines for adults.
+His articles also have appeared in Environmental Action, The Humanist, Florida Wildlife, Islands, Cricket, and Highlights for Children.

 Biography

 Collard has been a biologist, computer scientist, speaker, and author.

 The son of biologists, Collard says that he fell in love with the animals at an early age, watching whales with his mother and searching for snakes, turtles, and alligators with his father.

-Collard began writing after graduating with honors in marine science from the University of California at Berkeley.
-He earned a master's in scientific instrumentation at the University of California in Santa Barbara, after which he worked as a computer consultant for biologists.
+Collard began writing after graduating with honors in marine science from the University of California, Berkeley.
+He earned a master's in scientific instrumentation at the University of California, Santa Barbara, after which he worked as a computer consultant for biologists.

-As of 2023, Collard lives in Montana where he continues to write books and articles for both young people and adults.
+As of 2026, Collard lives in Montana where he continues to write books and articles for both young people and adults.